srijan-paul/srijan-paul.github.io/injuly.in/src/now/index.md

 Since then, I:
 1. Implemented a screenshot app with Rust, Tauri, and SolidJS.
-2. Profiled the app, and realized JS is the wrong choice for "native" apps.
+2. Profiled the app and realized JS is the wrong choice for "native" apps.
 3. Ditched JavaScript frameworks and re-wrote the whole thing in C++.

 And so, the latest build of ***blink***—a nimble screenshot app—now consumes 10x less memory, and is much snappier.